Fkayensu/mortgage-calculator/README.md

 # Mortgage Calculator

 This Java program calculates the monthly mortgage payment and provides a payment schedule based on the provided principal, annual interest rate, and period (years).
-It prompts the user for input and outputs the mortgage details as well as the remaining balance after each monthly payment.
+It features an object-oriented design to improve modularity and readability.

 ## Features

+- **Object-Oriented Design**: Implements interfaces and classes to separate concerns and enable extensibility.
 - **Monthly Mortgage Calculation**: Calculates and displays the monthly mortgage payment based on the principal, annual interest rate, and loan period.
 - **Payment Schedule**: Displays the remaining balance of the loan after each monthly payment for the full loan period.
+- **Console Input Validation**: Ensures user inputs are within valid ranges.

 ## How It Works